AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 And somewhere deep within the Wells, the Forge dreamed — but now, it dreamed of war.

-# Chapter Ten – Covenant of the Molten Throne
+# Covenant of the Molten Throne

 The Corehold was reborn in fire.